MicrosoftDocs/windows-powershell-docs/docset/windows/storage/new-partition.md

 This example uses five cmdlets and the pipeline to get all disks, filter them for only RAW, unpartitioned disks, initialize the disks, partition the disks, and then format them.

 ## PARAMETERS

-> [!NOTE]
-> You can use either -AssignDriveLetter parameter or -DriveLetter parameter, but not both at the same time, while creating a new partition.
+Note: You can use either -AssignDriveLetter parameter or -DriveLetter parameter, but not both at the same time, while creating a new partition.

 ### -Alignment
 Specifies the alignment boundary in bytes.